Marcus Semien Player Props: Rangers vs. White Sox

 Marcus Semien At The Plate

-- Among qualifying hitters in MLB play, he ranks 37th in batting average, 53rd in on-base percentage, and 58th in slugging.
+- Among the qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 45th and he is 59th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.